 What to Do With Candied Bacon?

 I recommend eating it!
 Ha!
 You can serve it as a side dish to almost any brunch.
 You can chop it up and serve it with toothpicks for an appetizer.
 You can stick it on a Bloody Mary Bar, or crumble it on top of a classic wedge salad!
 Go crazy with it!

 This recipe is easily doubled.
 Space the bacon as closely together as you can on the two baking sheets.
 It's okay if they touch in places, but don't let them overlap.

-1 Prep the bacon: Preheat oven to 375° F. Line two baking sheets with foil, and place an oven-safe wire rack on each.
+Preheat oven to 375° F with one rack in the top third and another rack in the bottom third of the oven.
+Line two baking sheets with foil, and place an oven-safe wire rack on each.
 Lay out the bacon strips perpendicular to the lines on the wire rack, divided between the two pans and making sure they don’t overlap.
 (If you lay them out parallel to the rack, the bacon may fall through the cracks while cooking!)

 Sprinkle the bacon strips with brown sugar and (optionally) add some freshly ground black pepper.
 I like to use about 1 teaspoon of brown sugar per bacon strip, spreading it out along the length of the strip.

 Bake the candied bacon:

 Bake the bacon in the oven for 20 to 25 minutes.
 I recommend rotating the pans once during baking to ensure the bacon is cooking evenly.
 Start checking the bacon around 18 minutes, as some slices will cook faster, depending on the fat content and thickness of the slices.

 The bacon is done when the brown sugar is melted and the bacon is a deep brown color.
 Remember that the bacon will continue to crisp up as it cools, so don’t worry if it’s not completely crispy now.